hyprwm/hyprland-wiki/pages/Hypr Ecosystem/hyprpicker.md

 title: hyprpicker
 ---

-hyprpicker is a neat utility for picking a color your screen on Hyprland.
+hyprpicker is a neat utility for picking a color from your screen on Hyprland.

 ## Configuration

-No configuration, only launch flags:
+Doesn't require configuration, only launch flags:

 | flag | description | args |
 | --- | --- | --- |